kilaulena/doingnotes/README.md

 This is going to be my diploma thesis.
 Enjoy.
 Report bugs.
 But don't share (yet) or I'll fail ;)

+You can try the program on http://184.73.233.128.

+The whole fun only starts though when you also "install" it locally (I call that client), and open it and the program on the server in two different browser windows.
+Then you can see how updates on the server (or on other clients) are autmatically replicated to your client programm.

+To see this, make sure you have the right server URL set in /_attachments/app/config/config.js.

+## Usage

+Create a new outline and start to write.

+- Enter: create and jump to a new line
+- Up/down: jump one line up/down
+- Tab: Indent a line
+- Shift+Tab: Unindent a line

+When solving a write conflict:

+- Tab or Shift+Tab: Jump between versions

 ## Installation

 - Install CouchDB.